Stephensayage/Bluetail/README.md

-# Shout-Out
+# Bluetail

 ## Overview

-_**Shout Out** is a social media application where you can add friends and post your thoughts!
-Users will have the ability to create posts and add/delete friends.
+_**Bluetail** is a tiny home market place, where real estate agents can sign up and list their clients tiny homes.
+Agents will be able to create listings, and add colleagues to their listings.

 <br>